 Researchers tested an alternative to opioids in a mouse model of chronic pain and found it to be safe, effective, and possess none of the side effects of opioids.

-The National Institutes of Health (NIH) estimate that in the United States, 25.3 million adults have chronic pain.
+The National Institutes of Health (NIH) estimate that in the United States,

 A person is said to have chronic pain when they feel pain every day for 3 months.